 Principal metrics to be measured at the end of the mentoring phase will include: (1) successful class performance, and (2) execution of key milestones in the business plan.

 Within a year of completion of the mentoring phase of the program and for four years thereafter we will tabulate the following data: (a) Annual revenue of the business; (b) Amount of capital (equity) raised; (c) Amount of debt.

 The Certificate is cohort-based and covers two academic quarters.
 The first quarter consists of an 11-week classroom-based session for a total of 70 class hours.
-During the first nine weeks, the class will meet twice per week for three (3) hours each.
-During weeks 10 and 11, classes will meet for four (4) hours each.
+During these eleven weeks, the class will meet once per week for three (3) hours each.
 The class schedule is designed so that existing business owners may continue to operate and grow their business during the instruction period.

 During the second quarter, the class meets once a week for delivery of critical, timely topics.
 Students also attend scheduled one-to-one mentoring sessions.